 The New York Times just ran a fascinating story on combatting Instagram bots, which pointed out the most obvious ones, those following 7,500 accounts, the maximum allowed, without a single posted photo or profile picture.
 Other fishy things to look for are: Accounts with a lot of followers, say 25,000, and little engagement, say two likes, on a photo, an account with a giant inorganic spike in followers, or an account following many more on the 'Gram than it has followers.

-Beware of instagram accounts with thousands of followers, and no picturesPhoto by Ben Kolde
+Beware of instagram accounts with thousands of followers, and no picturesPhoto by Ben Kolde (Unsplash)

 But remember, bots aren't the biggest problem.
 We are.
-A new study by three MIT scholars found that on Twitter, most fake news is spread by humans, at a speedier rate, and at a much higher volume.
+A new study by three MIT scholars found that on Twitter, most fake news is spread by humans, at a speedier rate, and much higher volume.
 Fake news stories are 70% more likely to be spread than actual news stories and reach 1,500 people six times faster.
 Why?
 The scholars theorize it's a combination of human impulses.
 Fake stories, often with insane too-good-to-be-true headlines, seem novel, so we share them to be "in the know."
 Bullcrap also triggers "surprise and disgust," whereas accurate stories engender sadness, anticipation, and (gasp) trust.

 You can train yourself to spot a bot, but it's not enough.
 Check yourself first.
 Otherwise, when the robots do officially take over, we'll only have ourselves to blame.